Aug 18, 2026

 Pesticides and Heavy Metals

-Tea plants are known to absorb minerals and chemicals from the soil.
-In areas with poor environmental regulations, tea can be contaminated with pesticides or heavy metals like lead and fluoride.
-Consuming high-pesticide tea regularly can lead to a buildup of toxins in the body, which may cause subtle, long-term side effects.
+In areas with poor environmental regulations, tea can be contaminated with lead or fluoride.
+Regular consumption of low-quality tea can lead to a buildup of toxins in the body.

 Natural Scenting vs. Artificial Flavors